Twins vs. Tigers Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Carlos Correa, Spencer Torkelson and others in the Minnesota Twins-Detroit Tigers matchup at Target Field on Thursday at 7:10 PM ET.
+The Minnesota Twins host the Detroit Tigers at Target Field on Friday at 8:10 PM ET.
+Those looking to place a player prop wager can find odds for Carlos Correa, Spencer Torkelson and others in this contest.

 Bet on this matchup or its props with BetMGM!